HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

     source activate doasvm_demo  # Linux
     activate doasvm_demo         # Windows

-in the top-level directory of this repository, a conda environment that is identical to the one used to develop and test this project will be created and activated.
+in the directory where this README_visualization.md file is located.
+A conda environment that is identical to the one used to develop and test this project will be created and activated.

 If you wish to send data to the TCP server (see "Structure of the Visualisation" below) from within MATLAB, you will additionally require the